faceleg/node-assetify/README.md

 !=assetify.js.add('alert("foo!");')
 ```

-These methods will register those snippets of code on the request that invoked it.
+These methods will register those snippets of code _on the request that invoked it_.
 The added benefit you get from adding scripts this way, is that assetify will act as what is commonly known as an **script manager**, which is to say: you can add these snippets anywhere on your views or before returning from a controller, but the code will still be emitted _only once_ and only when you invoke the **asset emitter**.

+### Dynamics disclaimer

+Keep in mind these are processed well _after static assets have been compiled_.
+In order to keep it simple, only **inline assets** are allowed.
+Plugins won't run on dynamic assets.

 Please report any [issues](https://github.com/bevacqua/node-assetify/issues "Issue Tracker") you might find.